TechXplorerFR/FPGAlize/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ### 4.2.
 Interaction Flows
 1. **Loading an Example:**
    - User selects a preloaded example.
-   - The code editor loads the example and the FPGA visualization updates accordingly.
+   - The code editor loads the example; FPGA visualization updates accordingly.
 2. **Uploading Files:**
-   - User clicks "Import" and selects .v and .sdf files.
+   - User clicks "Import" and selects `.v` and `.sdf` files.
    - The backend processes the files; on success, the visualization and code editor update; on error, descriptive messages are displayed.
 3. **Running the Simulation:**
    - Teacher clicks "Play" to start the simulation.
    - The animation displays signal propagation; simulation controls (Pause, Step, Speed) adjust the simulation.
 4. **Exporting the Design:**
-   - User clicks "Export" to download a .zip file containing the current .v and .sdf files.
+   - User clicks "Export" to download a `.zip` file containing the current `.v` and `.sdf` files.

 ---